Answers to frequently asked questions

 ABS (Acrylonitrile Butadiene Styrene) is a commonly used 3D printer material.
 Best used for making durable parts that need to withstand higher temperatures.
 In comparison to PLA filament, ABS plastic is less “brittle” and more “ductile.” … ABS filament is available in both 1.75mm and 3mm diameter sizes.”

 Click here to see a video on Filament

 Click here explore the environmental impacts of 3D printing.

 This link offers advice about how to help lower the cost of 3D printing.

-Yes, you can buy your own 3D printer.
-There is a variety of range in prices of the type of 3D printer you would like to purchase.
-This link takes you to all3Dp’s reviews of the best 3D printers of 2020.
+Yes, you can buy your own 3D printer, and their prices vary widely.
+This link takes you to all3Dp’s reviews of the best 3D printers of 2021.

 MatterHackers is one of our favorite sources for printers and filament.
 Check out their printer recommendations.
 Also, be sure to check whether your printer takes 1.75 mm or 3.00 mm filament.